Why Christmas Is So Important to God

-During the time of the Roman Empire, for hundreds of years prior to “Christianity” coming into the mainstream of Western culture, pagan festivals were celebrated.
+For hundreds of years prior to Constantine, the Roman Empire had celebrated many pagan festivals.
 “In the Roman world the Saturnalia (December 17-23) was a time of merrymaking and exchange of gifts.
 December 25 was also regarded as the birth date of the Iranian mystery god Mithra, the Sun of Righteousness.
 On the Roman New Year (January 1), houses were decorated with greenery and lights, and gifts were given to children and the poor.
 To these observances were added the German and Celtic Yule rites when the Teutonic tribes penetrated into Gaul, Britain and central Europe.
 Food and good fellowship, the Yule log and Yule cakes, greenery and fir trees, and gifts and greetings all commemorated different aspects of this festive season” (Encyclopedia Britannica).

 Is it coincidence that these customs are so closely associated with Christmas to this day?

 Christmas is a pagan festival.
 That is absolute fact.
 Research any Christmas custom and you can quickly discover the pagan origin.
-Some people take offense when these things are pointed out, but God commands His faithful Church to proclaim such things (Isaiah 58:1).
+Some people, unfortunately, take offense when these things are pointed out, but God commands His faithful Church to proclaim such things (Isaiah 58:1).

 Yet those Christians who know these pagan origins are quick to respond, “But we do not worship any pagan sun-god today!
 We are simply honoring the birth of Jesus Christ.”